Skip to main content

 Austin Nelsen, Manh Tien Nguyen and Henry Pruett are among 80 graduate students nationwide to receive supplemental funds to conduct part of their thesis research at a host DOE laboratory in collaboration with a DOE scientist.

 “For decades, the DOE has cultivated the expertise to meet the nation’s greatest scientific challenges," said Geraldine Richmond, under secretary of science and innovation at the DOE.
-"Now more than ever, we need to invest in a diverse, talented pipeline of scientists, engineers and
+"Now more than ever, we need to invest in a diverse, talented pipeline of

 By Jenny Wells-Hosley